 ImmunoCAP Tryptase measures the level of tryptase released by mast cells into serum.
-Mast cells play a key role in allergic reactions and increase in numbers under inflammatory conditions.
+Mast cells play a key role in allergic reactions, and increase in numbers under inflammatory conditions.
 When activated, they release a variety of mediators that lead to the signs and symptoms of allergic reactions, such as anaphylaxis.
 These mediators include tryptase and histamine.

 A transient increase in the level of tryptase in circulation after a patient suffers an anaphylactic reaction helps to identify and assess the extent of the reaction.
 A persistent elevated baseline level of tryptase is an indication of possible mastocytosis.

-Assessing risk for anaphylactic reactions
+Assessing risk of anaphylactic reactions

 Clinical marker in severe insect venom reaction